 Where do you begin with Gal*Gun?
 Gal*Gun 2 is the fourth game in the series, with the original being a last-gen Japanese only title, Gal*Gun: Double Peace on PS4, Vita and Steam, and Gal*Gun VR on Steam (we need that one on PSVR).
-For the latest iteration, developer Inti Creates, has dropped the PS Vita version and opted for a PS4 and Switch simultaneous release instead – a decision which won’t impress a lot of fans of the last major game who wished to continue their adventure on their PS Vita.
+For the latest iteration, developer Inti Creates, has dropped the PS Vita version and opted for a PS4 and Switch simultaneous release instead – a decision that won’t impress a lot of fans of the last major game who wished to continue their adventure on their PS Vita.
 I guess the question is, can you see why the game has been out-right banned in Germany?
 Spoiler – I’m surprised other regions didn’t have an issue with it!

 In terms of the game itself, the developers have made a few rather annoying design choices in this latest release which hopefully can be rectified soon, yet they have also pushed things even further in terms of both the mechanics of the game and the morality of the protagonist.
-From here on I am issuing a warning, this review may not be safe for viewing whilst in work due to the images and subjects I’m going to cover – I won’t spoil the story, but things will most likely get questionably/legally/culturally wrong.
+From here on I am issuing a warning, this review may not be safe for viewing whilst at work due to the images and subjects I’m going to cover – I won’t spoil the story, but things will most likely get questionably/legally/culturally wrong.

 That being said, the game is meant as harmless fun so don’t take any of it seriously, but it does get pretty twisted.

 Gal*Gun 2 has a story that is better than Double Peace in my opinion, even though the core goal is pretty much the same.
 You are the protagonist who we never see as we play the whole game in the first person.
 One day, during a boring day at school, you discover an app on your ‘Pony’ phone which you can’t delete – how strange!
 Later on that day, when nobody was about, your phone begins to glow and instantly summons a giant box when you pick it up.
 Within the box lies a VR headset (which looks just like a PSVR headset) and a gun which is likened to a hair drier.